 Taxes

-OGS purchased a license for Sprintax, a tax software program for nonresidents for tax purposes, to assist F-1 and J-1 students and scholars in completing their 2022 tax forms.
-Students and scholars who held F-1 or J-1 status in 2022 were emailed a promo code and instructions to use Sprintax in February.
+OGS purchased a license for Sprintax, a tax software program for nonresidents for tax purposes, to assist F-1 and J-1 students and scholars in completing their 2024 tax forms.
+Students and scholars who held F-1 or J-1 status in 2024 will be emailed a promo code and instructions to use Sprintax in February 2025.

 Tax questions should be directed to Sprintax as IS advisors are not tax specialists.
-Sprintax will also offer many tax workshops this spring to help answer your questions.
+Sprintax will also offer many tax workshops to help answer your questions.

 Use the resources below to determine the tax forms you must file to complete your annual U.S. tax filing obligations.